 Service revenue mainly includes maintenance services of electric scooters, extended warranty service separately purchased by customers and leasing service of electric scooters.
-Revenue is recognized over the period in which the services are performed.
+Revenue, taking into account the effects of any variable considerations, is recognized over the period in which the services are provided.

+m.
 Leases